Wilhelmina of Prussia, Princess of Orange

 by Susan Flantzer © Unofficial Royalty 2018

-Credit – Wikipedia
+Wilhelmina of Prussia, Princess of Orange; Credit – Wikipedia

 Born Princess Wilhelmina of Prussia (Friederike Sophie Wilhelmina) in Berlin, Kingdom of Prussia, now in Brandenburg, Germany, on August 7, 1751, she was the only daughter and the third of the four children of Prince August Wilhelm of Prussia and Luise of Brunswick-Wolfenbüttel.
 Wilhelmina’s father was the second surviving son of King Friedrich Wilhelm I of Prussia and Sophia Dorothea of Hanover, the daughter of King George I of Great Britain.
 August Wilhelm’s elder brother was King Friedrich II (the Great) of Prussia and an elder sister was Louisa Ulrika, wife of King Adolf Frederik of Sweden.
-Wilhelmina’s uncle Friedrich II of Prussia had married her mother’s sister Elisabeth Christine of Brunswick-Wolfenbüttel.
-However, their marriage was childless and Friedrich II was succeeded by Wilhelmina’s eldest brother.
+Wilhelmina’s uncle Friedrich II of Prussia married her mother’s sister Elisabeth Christine of Brunswick-Wolfenbüttel.
+Their marriage was childless and Friedrich II was succeeded by Wilhelmina’s eldest brother.

 Wilhelmina had three brothers:

 At a very young age, Wilhelmina was separated from her parents and raised by her paternal grandmother Queen Dowager Sophia Dorothea.
-After her grandmother died in 1757, Wilhelmina was then raised by her maternal aunt, Queen Elisabeth Christine, the wife of her paternal uncle King Friedrich II (the Great) of Prussia, who lived apart from her husband.
+After her grandmother died in 1757, Wilhelmina was raised by her maternal aunt, Queen Elisabeth Christine, the wife of her paternal uncle King Friedrich II (the Great) of Prussia, who lived apart from her husband.
 When Wilhelmina was seven-years-old, her 35-year-old father died from a brain tumor.

 On October 4, 1767, in Berlin, 16-year-old Wilhelmina married 19-year-old Willem V, Prince of Orange, son of Willem IV, Prince of Orange and Anne, Princess Royal, eldest daughter of King George II of Great Britain.
 The marriage was negotiated at the request of her uncle King Friedrich II.